 30. The Tournament Director will maintain a list of ACTEBA State Rankings, in a manner determined by the

-Committee.
+Committee as per attached ranking system dated April 2017.
 The rankings will be adjusted after the completion of each weekly competition, with the previous 4 weekly competitions (i.e. the previous 2 Summer and 2 Winter competitions) and the preceding 2 State Selection Trials contributing, plus any other competition the Committee feels necessary.
 The finals series’ of the weekly competitions shall not contribute to a players ranking (i.e. only the preliminary rounds contribute).

 State Titles: